cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

 ## BPM

+In a BOSH release some jobs have BPM configuration in `templates/bpm.yml.erb`.
+These BPM configs are converted into containers.
+For instance groups of the type `service` the containers are added to the `ExtendedStatefulSet`'s, for `errands` to the `ExtendedJob`'s pods.
-The BPM's are converted into containers of `ExtendedStatefulSet's` and `ExtendedJob's` pods.
-Each `process` in the BPM is run in a single `container` of kubernetes pods.
-Following subsections will describe about the mapping of BPM configuration into containers.
+Each `process` specified in the BPM configuration is run in a single Kubernetes `container` as part of a pod.

+The following subsections describe the mapping of BPM configuration into containers.

 ### Entrypoint & Environment Variables